Bolsonaro fights for political future in Brazil electoral court

-RIO DE JANEIRO, June 22 (Reuters) - Former Brazilian President Jair Bolsonaro's future in office hung in the balance on Thursday, as the country's federal electoral court (TSE) was set to begin a trial that could leave him in the political wilderness for nearly a decade.
+RIO DE JANEIRO, June 22 (Reuters) - Former Brazilian President Jair Bolsonaro's future in office hung in the balance on Thursday, as the country's federal electoral court (TSE) began a trial that could leave him in the political wilderness for nearly a decade.

 Bolsonaro, a far-right nationalist who in October narrowly lost Brazil's most fraught election in a generation, stands accused of abusing his presidential power last year when he summoned foreign diplomats to publicly vent unfounded attacks on the country's electronic voting system.